The Trap (British TV series): Reception

-Economist Max Steuer criticised the documentary for "romanticis[ing] the past while misrepresenting the ideas it purports to explain"; for example, Curtis suggests that the work of Buchanan and others on public choice theory made Government officials wicked and selfish, rather than simply providing an account of what happened.
+Economist Max Steuer criticised the documentary for "romanticis[ing] the past while misrepresenting the ideas it purports to explain"; for example, Curtis suggests that the work of Buchanan and others on public choice theory made government officials wicked and selfish, rather than simply providing an account of what happened.

 In the New Statesman, Rachel Cooke argued that the series doesn't make a coherent argument.
 She said that while she was glad Adam Curtis made provocative documentaries, he was as much of a propagandist as those he opposes.

 While commending the series, Radio Times stated that The Trap's subject matter was not ideal for its 21:00 Sunday timeslot on the minority BBC Two.
 This placed The Trap against Castaway 2007 on BBC One, the drama Fallen Angel, the first two episodes in a series of high-profile Jane Austen adaptations on ITV1, and the sixth season of 24 on Sky One.

-However, the series had a consistent share of the viewing audience throughout its original run:
+The series had a consistent share of the viewing audience throughout its original run: